N-M-Wilson/n-m-wilson/README.md

-I am am Software Developer currently working for Bank of Montreal.
+A Software Developer currently working for Bank of Montreal.
 <!--
 **N-M-Wilson/n-m-wilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.